-- 6.1.
-The recipient or caregiver refuses to comply with the physician's POC. - 7.2.
-The recipient or caregiver is non-cooperative in the establishment or delivery of services. - 8.3.
-The recipient no longer meets the criteria for PDN services. - 9.4.
-The recipient refuses service of a skilled nurse based solely or partly on the race, religion, sex, marital status, color, age, disability or national origin. - 10.5.
+- 9. The recipient refuses service of a skilled nurse based solely or partly on the race, religion, sex, marital status, color, age, disability or national origin; - 10.
 The provider is no longer able to provide services as authorized (i.e. no qualified staff).